IncinX/foundryvtt-farhome/FarhomeFoundryTodo.md

 ## P1

+- [ ] Try removing the bold from the text labels everywhere
+- [ ] Consider applying a blur and darkening effect to the farhome background
 - [ ] Add indicators in the summary for how much was added by bonus modifiers)
 - [ ] Cleanup integrated roller code (flatten and rename)
 - [ ] Create clean infrastructure for creating new roll templates, re-rolling from templates, re-posting rolls from re-rolled templates.
 Document it in code.